upenn-cset-lab/cset-exposome-infrastructure/README.md

 # C-SET Exposome Infrastructure

-Scalable spatiotemporal data pipelines and modeling infrastructure for transplant exposome research, developed by the Penn Medicine Lab of Center for Systems Epidemiology and Transplant Exposomics.
+Scalable spatiotemporal data pipelines and modeling infrastructure for transplant exposome research, developed by the Center for Systems Epidemiology and Transplant Exposomics (C-SET), Penn Medicine.
 ## Scientific Scope

-C-SET integrates environmental exposure science, systems epidemiology, and causal inference to understand how multidimensional environmental exposures influence solid organ transplant outcomes.
+C-SET integrates environmental exposure science, biostatistics, systems epidemiology, and causal inference to understand how multidimensional environmental exposures influence solid organ transplant outcomes.

 This repository focuses on: